Grzegorz96/millionaire-app-backend/README.md

 - The function of refreshing expired access tokens (15 minutes of validity) using an active refresh token (10 hours of validity).
 - Database CRUD functions.
 - Handling various errors and returning the appropriate code status.
+- The function that checks whether the user refers to his ID number during the operation.
+- Validation of all entered data.

 ## Technology used